superfly/docs/reference/fly-launch.html.md

 ```

 It's downloaded the new app's configuration into `fly.toml` and offered to deploy straight away.
 I accept.
 By default, the Docker build happens on one of Fly.io's remote builder Machines.

-`fly launch` always rewrites `fly.toml` even if it's just writing an identical config back into the file.

 Aside: In the case of my Dockerfile app, I ended up with the default `fly.toml`, configured with an HTTP service suitable for a basic web app, but with one small tweak.
 My Dockerfile contains the line: